 Impairment exists when the carrying amount of an asset exceeds its recoverable amount.
 In evaluating impairment, the Company determines recoverable amount based on value in use.
-The fair value of property plant and equipment and finite-life intangible assets is determined using the depreciated replacement cost ("DRC") approach for certain assets, and a market approach using comparable transactions for other assets.
+The fair value of property plant and equipment and finite-life intangible assets is determined using the discounted cash flow ("DCF") approach for certain assets.
 The value in use of indefinite life intangibles and goodwill are based on estimated discounted future cash flows.